Andean condor: Ecology and behavior

 The condor soars with its wings held horizontally and its primary feathers bent upwards at the tips.
 The lack of a large sternum to anchor its correspondingly large flight muscles physiologically identifies it as primarily being a soarer.
 It flaps its wings on rising from the ground, but after attaining a moderate elevation it flaps its wings very rarely, relying on thermals to stay aloft.
-Charles Darwin commented on having watched them for half an hour without once observing a flap of their wings.
+In The Voyage of the Beagle, Charles Darwin mentioned watching condors for half an hour without once observing a flap of their wings.
 It prefers to roost on high places from which it can launch without major wing-flapping effort.
 Andean condors are often seen soaring near rock cliffs, using the heat thermals to aid them in rising in the air.
-Flight recorders have shown that “75% of the birds' flapping was associated with take-off”, and that it “flaps its wings just 1% of the time during flight”.
+Flight recorders have shown that "75% of the birds' flapping was associated with take-off", and that it "flaps its wings just 1% of the time during flight".
 The proportion of time for flapping is more for short flights.
 Flapping between two thermal glides is more than flapping between two slope glides.

 Like other New World vultures, the Andean condor has the unusual habit of urohidrosis: it often empties its cloaca onto its legs and feet.
 A cooling effect through evaporation has been proposed as a reason for this behavior, but it does not make any sense in the cold Andean habitat of the bird.
 Because of this habit, their legs are often streaked with a white buildup of uric acid.

 There is a well-developed social structure within large groups of condors, with competition to determine a 'pecking order' by body language, competitive play behavior, and vocalizations.
 Generally, mature males tend to be at the top of the pecking order, with post-dispersal immature males tending to be near the bottom.